 Fault in a truck accident is generally determined by negligence.
 In other words, whose negligence caused the accident — was it the motorist, the truck driver, or other circumstances?
 And most importantly, what if unpredictable conditions, such as an animal on the road or harsh weather conditions, cause a vehicle or a commercial truck to swerve off the road?
 When it is unclear as to who is responsible for a truck accident, or if the at-fault party is an inanimate object, insurance companies may not want to pay out the full amount you deserve.

 Below, our experienced truck accident attorneys will discuss what happens when no one is at-fault for a truck accident.
-If you have suffered injuries as a result of a truck accident in California, West Coast Trial Lawyers is always here to answer any questions you may have about claims and damages.
+If you have suffered injuries as a result of a truck accident, West Coast Trial Lawyers is always here to answer any questions you may have about claims and damages.

 California is a non-no-fault state.
 This means that the state requires drivers to prove their innocence, while the responsible party is forced to pay for their involvement in the accident.
 This usually ends up happening in court, as the two parties will sue each other and force the blame of burden on one another.
 Once you’ve proven the negligence of the other party, you can receive financial compensation for your damages.